Reader in Quantitative Methods and Policy

-My research analyses how to overcome the most significant barriers to development.
-I have a PhD in Economics from the University of Cambridge (King’s College) and joined Queen Mary in September 2015.
+Roxana's research analyses how to overcome the most significant barriers to development.
+She holds a PhD in Economics from the University of Cambridge (King’s College) and joined Queen Mary in September 2015.

-Previously, I taught and held research positions at the University of Cambridge, the University of Oxford and the Universidad Autónoma de Barcelona.
-My research has been published among others in Journal of Conflict Resolution, World Development, Journal of Development Studies, Development Policy Review, Journal of Economic Geography, Regional Science and Urban Economics, Environment and Planning C: Government and Policy, Public Money and Management.
+Previously, she taught and held research positions at the University of Cambridge, the University of Oxford and the Universidad Autónoma de Barcelona.
+Her research has been published among others in Journal of Conflict Resolution, World Development, Journal of Development Studies, Development Policy Review, Journal of Economic Geography, Regional Science and Urban Economics, Environment and Planning C: Government and Policy, Public Money and Management.

 My research analyses how to overcome the main constraints to development.
 I am particularly interested in three of these barriers: